mlcommons/inference/vision/classification_and_detection/README_cm_retinanet.md

 # Retinanet

-In the edge category Retinanet has Offline, SingleStream, and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
+In the edge category, Retinanet has Offline, SingleStream, and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
 The below commands are assuming an edge category system.

 ## Run Command